muratkeremozcan/cypressExamples/auth0-cypress-demo/README.md

 This repo is to be used with Dan Lourenço's auth0 blog post at https://auth0.com/blog/end-to-end-testing-with-cypress-and-auth0/ .
 The original repo is at https://github.com/danlourenco/auth0-cypress-demo .
 This repo is strictly for my self-reproduction of the tutorial.

-> The cypress.env.json file is .gitignored .
-You must create your own auth0 user and get your own parameters from Applications/your application/Settings tab , as described in the blog.

 > Note that I have changed the default port to 3200 from 3000.
 This is sent in the .env file.
 Since this is changed, you will also have to change under Auth0/Application/Settings the values in Allowed Web Origins, Allowed Logout URLs and Allowed Callback URLs.

 ## Installation